🔑 Key Takeaways

 Energy and Recovery

 Recovery time is one of the first things men notice.
 Soreness clears faster.
-You can train harder without the extended downtime.
+You can train harder without extended downtime.
 This is IGF-1 at work — it accelerates tissue repair at the cellular level, not just muscle but tendons, ligaments, and connective tissue too.

 Energy improvements tend to follow once sleep quality improves (more on that below).
 Most men report feeling more alert during the day and less reliant on stimulants within the first 4–6 weeks.